Medial Epicondylitis (Golfers Elbow): Symptoms & Treatment Options. Do You Have A Question? Speak To A Therapist Today.

-Golfer’s elbow is an injury involving the muscles that are responsible for wrist, hand and finger flexion.
-The exact site of the injury is referred to as the medial epicondyle which is a bony bump situated on the inside of the elbow joint.
+Golfer’s elbow is an injury involving the muscles & tendons that are responsible for wrist, hand and finger flexion.
+The exact site of injury is referred to as the medial epicondyle which is a bony bump situated on the inside of the elbow joint.
 Golfer’s elbow is also referred to as medial epicondylitis.
 The complaint is an overuse injury similar to tennis elbow, however lateral epicondylitis affects the outer side of the elbow joint.
 Golfer’s elbow produces a characteristic pain due to an inflammatory response within the respective muscles and connective tissues.
 Repetitive flexing, gripping, or swinging type activities contribute to the development of medial epicondyle pain.
 Given this, medial epicondylitis does not just effect Golfer’s.

-People suffering from golfer’s elbow will usually report pain when they perform gripping or resisted wrist and finger flexion.
+People suffering from this problem will usually report pain when they perform gripping or resisted wrist and finger flexion.
 Pain may also be exacerbated when stretching the forearm, hand and fingers.
 It’s common for tenderness or sensitivity to be noted directly at the inside of the elbow joint.
 Sufferers may also notice minor to moderate weakness of the forearm muscles during particular activities and swelling within the region.

-Golfer’s elbow is caused by damage to the muscles at the point that they attache to the elbow.
-Golfer’s elbow may be acute (recent) or chronic (long term) in nature.
+As discussed, golfer’s elbow is caused by damage to the muscles at the point that they attach to the elbow.
+This problem may be acute (recent) or chronic (long term) in nature.
 Medial epicondylitis is caused by repeated wrist flexion or bending the wrist, particularly against resistance such as holding a golf club or other racquet type sports.
 Other common causes include throwing, manual labour occupations and computer usage.

 Reaching an accurate diagnosis is important to promptly assist your recovery & rehabilitation.
 Your chosen health care practitioner such as a Sports Chiropractor or Physiotherapist will initially discuss your complaint with you as well as perform various clinical tests.
 These tests are used to rule in or out potential serious pathology as well as associated conditions.
 Following this your therapist may suggest that further imaging is required.
 These images may include Ultrasound or MRI to ascertain the extent of injury and your prognosis.